hengyuan-hu/monometis/README.md

 ### On Workstation

 1) Create a **gpu** environment with dependencies.
 It assumes that cuda11.8 is installed on the machine.

+Modify `polymetis/environment.yml` if a different version is desired.
+The relevant dependencies for pytorch are `pytorch=2.0.1=py3.9_cuda11.8_cudnn8.7.0_0` and `pytorch-cuda=11.8`.

 2) Build & install polymetis